Spaniards lose patience with rotten institutions

 MADRID When a corruption scandal hit Spain's ruling party earlier this year, attention turned to the Accounts Tribunal, an obscure body that audits public spending.

-Surely this independent institution, with an annual budget of $78 million and 800 workers, could shed light on allegations in the media that a former treasurer for the People's Party had run a slush fund from party headquarters.
+Surely this independent institution, with an annual budget of 61 million euros (51 million pounds) and 800 workers, could shed light on allegations in the media that a former treasurer for the People's Party had run a slush fund from party headquarters.

 It soon emerged, however, that the watchdog lacked teeth.